-With over 230,000 people bereaved each year in Scotland, almost a quarter of people would have liked some kind of support beyond family and friends but didn’t access it because they didn’t know how (12 per cent), felt uncomfortable asking for it (8 per cent) or couldn’t get the type of support they wanted (3 per cent).
+With over 230,000 people bereaved each year in Scotland, almost a quarter of people would have liked some kind of support beyond family and friends but didn’t access it because they didn’t know how (12%), felt uncomfortable asking for it (8%) or couldn’t get the type of support they wanted (3%).

 Almost a quarter of people don't know where to find help

 People who experience social isolation are also more likely to say they would have wanted bereavement support.

 Sue Ryder and Hospice UK both work to support people who have experienced bereavement.
 Our online community, which provides information and peer support for those who have lost a loved one, has supported over 110,000 people so far this year.

 Hospice UK’s member charitable hospices in Scotland provide a wide range of bereavement support to adults and children including one-to-one counselling in person, peer support, art therapy and walking groups.
 They offer this support to patients, loved ones and people from their wider communities.

 We and Hospice UK are jointly calling for a right to bereavement support for everyone in Scotland who wants it.